periph/gohci/README.md

 ### What are the rules about which PRs are tested?

-By default, `AcceptStrangers` is `false`, which means that PRs that do come from a forked repository are not tested automatically.
-If `AcceptStrangers` is set to `true`, all PRs are tested.
+By default, `RunForPRsFromFork` is `false`, which means that PRs that do come from a forked repository are not tested automatically.
+If `RunForPRsFromFork` is set to `true`, all PRs are tested.
 This increase your attack surface as your worker litterally run random code.
 This is not recommended.

 The default rule is that only PRs coming from the own repo (not a fork) will be automatically tested, plus any push to the repository.